 - Learn a prioritization framework that helps you visualize the relative importance of your customer segments, internal & external stakeholders, corporate strategy, and maintaining a clean code base.

 - Use the Buy a Feature Innovation Game to collaborate with customers on priority.

-Agile Release Planning – Believe it or not, we’ve heard many times the misinformed statement: “We’re Agile, so we don’t really plan.”
-Not only is this not in line with Agile values, which state “We Value Responding to Change over Following a Plan”, it is usually just bad business.
+Agile Release Planning – Believe it or not, I’ve heard many times the misinformed statement: “We’re agile, so we don’t really plan.”
+Not only is this not in line with Agile values, which state “We value Responding to Change over Following a Plan”, it is usually just bad business.
 The Agile value does not mean that we do not plan, but that we create a plan but then expect it to change as we start working on it!

 - Learn the nuts and bolts of creating an Agile release plan

 - Learn how and when to update the release plan